3 Exporting tree with data

 will be linked to the tree, phylo

-, and store in the treedata
+, and stored in the treedata

 object, the fake_tree